Circuit Design based on Feature Similarity for Quantum Generative Modeling: Methods

 \subsubsection{Extension Procedure}

 The metric-based extension heuristic is carried out in the following steps:

 \begin{enumerate} \item Construct an undirected graph $G = (V, E)$, where vertices $V$ represent binary features and edges $E$ represent their pair-wise similarity.
 From the perspective of the circuit, vertices represent the qubit registers, and edges represent a connection by a two-qubit gate.
 The initial graph resembles the linear connectivity of the decomposed MPS circuit. \item Compute the similarity metric as per Sec.~\ref{sec:metric} between each pair of binary feature vectors. \item Apply a threshold to the similarity metric to decide whether to add an edge to the graph or not.
-If the binary features share a high similarity, their representative qubits should be therefore connected. \item To extend the linear MPS circuit, construct a new quantum circuit by adding extension gates, as in Sec.~\ref{sec:extension_gates}, between qubits that are connected in the graph. \item Initialize the extension gates as near-identity matrices by choosing random parameters from a normal distribution with mean $\mu=0.0$ and small variance, which we set to $\sigma=0.01$. \item Retrain the whole circuit including the parameters of the previously derived MPS solution that formed the linear baseline circuit. \end{enumerate} Following this procedure, we can design a problem-informed circuit in a greedy way, since setting a higher threshold increases the number of extension gates in a way that adds inductive bias up to a certain point.
+If the binary features share a high similarity, their representative qubits should therefore be connected. \item To extend the linear MPS circuit, construct a new quantum circuit by adding extension gates, as in Sec.~\ref{sec:extension_gates}, between qubits that are connected in the graph. \item Initialize the extension gates as near-identity matrices by choosing random parameters from a normal distribution with mean $\mu=0.0$ and small standard deviation, which we set to $\sigma=0.01$. \item Retrain the whole circuit including the parameters of the previously derived MPS solution that formed the linear baseline circuit. \end{enumerate} Following this procedure, we attempt to design a problem-informed circuit in a greedy way, since setting a higher threshold increases the number of extension gates in a way that adds inductive bias up to a certain point.
 However, as the threshold is chosen too high, the graph comes close to an all-to-all connectivity and the inductive bias will be lost.
-For identifying a suitable number of extension gates, we use the elbow rule.
-That is, we increase the threshold as long as the number of connections gradually increase and stop before they increase too much.
-Nevertheless, a practitioner could also experiment with different thresholds and similarity metrics to find a configuration for a given dataset, that results in a sufficient amount of extension gates, but also keeps the circuit shallow enough to be trainable.
+To identify a suitable number of extension gates, we apply the so-called ``knee'' (or ``elbow'') heuristic (see Fig.~\ref{fig:bas_threshold_curve} and Fig.~\ref{fig:jgb_threshold}).
+Nevertheless, a practitioner could also experiment with different thresholds and similarity metrics to find a configuration for a given dataset that results in a sufficient number of extension gates, but also keeps the circuit shallow enough to be trainable.